-The Insurance Act, Act No.18 of 2017 was enacted 18 January 2018 to replace the prudential framework requirements of the current Long-Term and Short-Term Insurance Acts.
+The Insurance Act, Act No. 18 of 2017 commenced on 1 July 2018.
+The Insurance Act, Act No. 18 of 2017 was enacted 18 January 2018 to replace the prudential framework requirements of the current Long-Term and Short-Term Insurance Acts.
 The Financial Sector Regulation Act (FSRA) that gives effect to a twin peaks model of financial regulation will increase the scope of regulatory application to all financial sector product and service providers, and will provide for conduct and prudential standards to be applied on these entities and persons.